roman-milk/roman-milk.github.io/wifes-journey.md

  THE END

  I am planning at least one more chapter and receiving comments and feedback from readers on the first two chapters can be very helpful in deciding the direction of the story.
-Report_Story #1